kkb75281/getting-started-template-vanilla-html/README.md

 The application will be hosted on port `3300`.

+## Live Demo

+You can check our live demo [Here](https://getting-started-template-vanilla.skapi.com/).

 ## Important!

 Replace the `SERVICE_ID` and `OWNER_ID` values in `service.js` with your own service information.